SBA Lending Activity in FY 2013 Shows SBA Continuing to Help Small Businesses Grow and Create Jobs

 SBA’s streamlining of the Small Loan Advantage (SLA) programs also continued to produce dramatic results, increasing the number of lower-dollar SBA 7(a) loans going to small businesses and entrepreneurs in underserved communities.
-The program, which is a key 7(a) loan initiative designed to expand access to loans under $350,000, was first launched in February 2011, and revamped in June 2012.
+The program, which is a key 7(a) loan initiative designed to expand access to loans under $350,000, was first launched in Feb.
+2011, and revamped in June 2012.
 SBA has significantly reduced paperwork for the SLA program and expanded our pool of lenders—changes that have resulted in a more than 300 percent increase in SLA loans and an over 700 percent increase in the number of lenders using the program.
 In FY 2013, SBA backed almost 5,000 loans for nearly $745 million through the SLA program.
-Wisconsin led the nation with 229 SLA loans for over $38 million, more than an eleven-fold increase from the previous year.

 As with SLA, CAPlines, our program that provides working capital lines of credit designed to help small businesses with their short-term working capital needs, saw a successful year in part because of measures to streamline loan processing, making it easier for loans to get into the hands of small businesses that need them.
 In FY 2013, CAPlines approved 682 loans for more than $500 million.
 In the two full fiscal years since the program was re-designed, SBA has cumulatively approved 1,200 loans after only doing 1,300 over 15 years—a significant increase over the 1,300 loans issued over the 15 years prior.